wp-plugins/soundcloud-is-gold/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0.6

-Browse through your soundcloud tracks, sets and favorites from a tab in the post's 'upload media'.
-Select, add a track to your post.
+Browse through your soundcloud tracks, sets and favourites.
+Select and add tracks, sets or favourites to your posts.
 Live preview, easy.

 == Description ==